kunkliricsi/CalendarTableAddIn/README.md

 # CalendarTableAddIn

-An Outlook Add In that inserts a calendar into the body of a mail.
+An Outlook Add In that inserts a calendar into the mail.
 The calendar is basically a table that holds the current month's workday and holiday information.

 Looks something like this: